-Health Walks – We run regular walks on Farthing Downs and Kenley Common throughout the year.
-For further information, please ring us or go to the Walking for Health website http://www.walkingforhealth.org.uk
+Health Walks – Walking for Health run regular walks on Farthing Downs and Kenley Common throughout the year.
+For latest times and information, visit the to the Walking for Health website.

 A Celtic field system was discovered in 1939 during the building of anti-aircraft trenches.
 In 1948 and 1949 a Saxon cemetery was discovered dating from the late 6th and 7th centuries.
 Some 20 burial barrows were found, along with many other flat graves.

-The photo also shows in the background the Millennium Cairn which contains a time capsule and has a metal plate giving pointers to various places of interest.
+You can also look out for the Millennium Cairn which contains a time capsule and has a metal plate giving pointers to various places of interest.
 The cairn was unveiled in October 2000.
 From here there are magnificent views all around.

 The Corporation re-introduced cattle to The Downs in 1994 as the most efficient way to maintain the land as traditional chalk grassland.